Campaign of the Month: October 2017

 There are a few gray-ish areas that are not considered retcons.

 • Editing Posts: Players can freely edit or delete any post the GM has not responded to.
 If their PC spits on an elder’s face, but the player decides that was a bad idea a couple minutes later, they can strike their post from the record.
-It only becomes a locked-in part of the game’s continuity after the GM replies to it (or the player makes a dice roll).
+It only becomes a locked-in part of the game’s continuity after the GM replies to it (or the player makes a dice roll which influences or is influenced by that action).

 • Prettying Up Posts: Sometimes players aren’t satisfied with their writing and want to polish it up.
 The GM does this all the time in the game’s posted logs.
 For example, “he’s wearing a suit” might get changed into “he’s wearing a plum-colored pinstriped suit with a rose pinned to the lapel.”
 The GM might add, delete, or revise sections of a character’s dialogue.
 None of this can actually change what happens.
 The PC who spits on the prince’s face still spits in the prince’s face.
 But the player or GM could change a description from “spittle” to “bloody spittle” if they forgot that vampires don’t produce (many) bodily fluids besides blood.